Striptease: American tradition

 In the United States, striptease started in traveling carnivals and burlesque theatres, and featured famous strippers such as Gypsy Rose Lee and Sally Rand.
+The 1893 "World's Columbian Exposition" in Chicago, Illinois would result in Sal Bloom making large sums of money off of "hoochie-coochie" exotic dance shows which bore resemblance to striptease acts.
 The vaudeville trapeze artist Charmion performed a "disrobing" act onstage as early as 1896, which was captured in the 1901 Edison film Trapeze Disrobing Act.
 Another milestone for modern American striptease is the possibly legendary show at Minsky's Burlesque in April 1925 that inspired the novel and film The Night They Raided Minsky's.
 Another performer, Hinda Wassau, claimed to have inadvertently invented the striptease in 1928 when her costume was shaken loose during a shimmy dance.
 Burlesque theatres in New York were prohibited from staging striptease performances in a legal ruling of 1937, leading to the decline of these "grindhouses" (named after the bump 'n grind entertainment on offer).
 However many striptease stars were able to work in other cities and, eventually, nightclubs.

 The 1960s saw a revival of striptease in the form of topless go-go dancing.
 This eventually merged with the older tradition of burlesque dancing.
 Carol Doda of the Condor Night Club in the North Beach section of San Francisco is given the credit of being the first topless go-go dancer.
 The club opened in 1964 and Doda's première topless dance occurred on the evening of June 19 of that year.
 The large lit sign in front of the club featured a picture of her with red lights on her breasts.
 The club went "bottomless" on September 3, 1969 and began the trend of explicit "full nudity" in American striptease dancing. which was picked up by other establishments such as Apartment A Go Go.
 San Francisco is also the location of the notorious Mitchell Brothers O'Farrell Theatre.
 Originally an X-rated movie theater this striptease club pioneered lap dancing in 1980, and was a major force in popularizing it in strip clubs on a nationwide and eventually worldwide basis.